garcrich/portfolio/README.md

   - Deploy the CloudFormation stack and S3 bucket
   - Print the website URL for the production environment

+## CloudFormation Templates

+This project uses AWS CloudFormation to automate the provisioning and deployment of the necessary AWS resources.
+Two separate CloudFormation templates are included: one for the development environment and one for the production environment.
+These templates are located in the `.cloudformation` directory:

+- `dev_stack.yml`: This template creates an S3 bucket for the development environment with server-side encryption enabled.
+- `prod_stack.yml`: This template creates an S3 bucket for the production environment with public read access and website hosting configuration.
+It also creates an S3 bucket policy to allow public access to the bucket's objects.

 ## Contributions

 Feel free to submit issues or pull requests if you find any bugs or have suggestions for improvements.
 Your contributions are always welcome! 🙂